Data room permissions explained hero.

 What is data room access

 Without access controls, a data room is just a folder with a link.
-Anyone who gets that link can see everything.
-They can download it, share it, forward it.
-You have no record of who saw what.
-If something leaks, you don't know where it came from.
+Anyone who gets that link can see everything - download it, share it, forward it.
+You'd have no record of who saw what.
+If something leaks, you have no way to trace it.

-With proper access controls, you decide exactly who enters, what documents they can see, whether they can download files, and whether they need to sign an NDA before any of that happens.
-You can also revoke someone's access at any time - mid-conversation if you need to.
+With proper access controls, you decide exactly who gets in, which documents they can see, whether they can download files, and whether they need to sign an NDA before any of that happens.
+You can also revoke someone's access at any time, instantly, if needed.

 What are the three types of permissions

-Across most data room platforms and document management systems, permissions fall into three broad categories.
-The exact labels vary by platform, but the underlying logic is consistent.
+Across most VDR platforms, permissions fall into three broad categories.
+The exact labels vary, but the logic is the same everywhere.

 👁 View only

 The person can open and read documents but can't download, copy, or modify anything.
-This is your default permission for most external parties - investors, potential partners, advisors at early stages.
+This is the default for most external parties - reviewers, auditors, counterparties in early stages.
 They see the content.
 That's it.

 💬 Comment / annotate

-The person can view documents and leave comments or questions, but still can't download or modify the source files.
-Useful in due diligence when you want a reviewer to flag questions directly in the document without you managing a separate email thread for every question.
+The person can view documents and leave comments or questions, but still can't download or edit source files.
+Useful during review processes when you want someone to flag questions directly in the document rather than managing a separate back-and-forth over email.

 ✍ Full access / admin

 The person can upload, modify, organize, and delete files.
-This is for your internal team members who are actively managing the data room.
-You should give this level of access to as few people as possible.
-Most founders give it only to themselves and one co-founder or trusted advisor.
+This is for internal team members who are actively managing the data room.
+Keep this list short, ideally limited to those who genuinely need it.

 Some platforms add a fourth level - download access - as a separate permission distinct from view-only.
-This lets you allow someone to see a document on screen but block them from saving a local copy.
-It's a useful middle ground when you want to share something without creating an uncontrolled copy that can be forwarded.
+This lets someone view a document on screen but blocks them from saving a local copy.
+It's a useful middle ground when you want to share content without creating an uncontrolled copy that can be forwarded.

 Prepare your data room